absrp/absrp.github.io/_pages/research.md

 <p align="justify">

-Paleoseismic evidence from parallel faults across the world suggests that fault synchronization, event clustering, and variable slip rates over millenial timescales are ubiquitous behaviors in the geologic record.
-We model a two-fault system to examine the variability in earthquake sequences that emerges from the elastic interactions between the faults, controlled by the fault spacing, and from the stress heterogeneity on each fault, controlled by the nucleation size.
+Paleoseismic evidence from parallel, neighboring faults across the world suggests that event clustering (fault syncrhonization) and trade offs in slip rate over millenial timescales are ubiquitous behaviors in the geologic record.
+We model a simple two-fault system to examine the role of the elastic interactions between the faults in establishing these behaviors in strike-slip and dip-slip faulting environments.
 </p>

 **Collaborators:** Jean-Philippe Avouac and Alexis Saez (Caltech)